 Some patients have large cystic nodules that can be treated with Ethanol Ablation rather than a thyroidectomy.
 Ethanol, which is similar to drinking alcohol, has been shown to permanently reduce the size of cystic nodules.

 Northwest ENT and Allergy Center is one of the few ENT centers in the country that offer this treatment method for large cystic nodules.

 Radiofrequency Ablation of Thyroid Nodules

-With thousands of patient experiences in Korea, Brazil, and Europe, these nodules have been shown to shrink up to 80% saving a patient from surgery.
+With thousands of patient experiences in Korea, Brazil, and Europe, RFA has been shown to shrink a thyroid nodule up to 80 percent.